chunkyen/rtmp-nginx-docker-lab/README.md

 - NGINX-LB function as a load balancer to proxy the client request (via port 80) to the 2 backend NGINX container (8080 and 8081)

 # Getting Started
+Clone or download the files in this repo.
-Refer to the lab guide in the instructions folder
+Refer to the lab guide in the instructions folder.

 # Additional Info
 The Win32 NGINX binaries with rtmp module is pulled from this GIT repo